joseph0007/recipe-nutritional-profile-calculator/readMe.md

             // ... rest
         ],

-        //A Notes array to inform if nutrient profile of any ingredient is not missing!
+        //A Notes array to inform if nutrient profile of any ingredient is missing!
         note: []
     }
 }